Vandermode/TFPnP/README.md

 ```

 ## Contact
-If you find any problem, please feel free to contact me (kxwei at princeton.edu ~~kaixuan_wei at bit.edu.cn~~).
+If you find any problem, please feel free to contact me (kaixuan.wei at kaust.edu.sa).
 A brief self-introduction is required, if you would like to get an in-depth help from me.

 ## Acknowledgments
 We thank [@Zeqiang-Lai](https://github.com/Zeqiang-Lai) for code clean and refactoring, which makes it well structured and easy to understand.